The Shadow District

 DOWNLOAD EBOOK →

-A deeply compassionate story of old crimes and their consequences, The Shadow District is the first in a thrilling new series by internationally bestselling author Arnaldur Indridason.
-THE PAST In wartime Reykjavik, Iceland, a young woman is found strangled in 'the shadow district', a rough and dangerous area of the city.
+OLD CRIMES, NEW CONSEQUENCES THE PAST In wartime Reykjavik, a young woman is found strangled behind the National Theatre, a rough and dangerous area of the city known as 'the shadow district'.
 An Icelandic detective and a member of the American military police are on the trail of a brutal killer.
 THE PRESENT A 90-year-old man is discovered dead on his bed, smothered with his own pillow.
-Konrad, a former detective now bored with retirement, finds newspaper cuttings reporting the WWII shadow district murder in the dead man’s home.
-It’s a crime that Konrad remembers, having grown up in the same neighborhood.
+Konrad, a former detective now bored with retirement, finds newspaper cuttings in the dead man's home reporting the shadow district murder that date back to the second world war.
+It's a crime that Konrad remembers, having grown up in the same neighbourhood.
 A MISSING LINK Why, after all this time, would an old crime resurface?
 Did the police arrest the wrong man?
-Will Konrad's link to the past help him solve the case and finally lay the ghosts of WWII Reykjavik to rest?
+How are these cases linked across the decades?
+Will Konrad's link to the past help him solve the case and finally lay the ghosts of wartime Reykjavik to rest?
+THE SHADOW DISTRICT IS THE FIRST IN A MAJOR NEW SERIES OF NOVELS FROM THE WORLDWIDE BESTSELLER ARNALDUR INDRIDASON

 The Shadow Killer